andycamp/orasaurus/README.md

 Coming Soon
 -----------

-I will be adding features that will allow Orasaurus to generate the build scripts in the proper order.

-Orasaurus will also have code for actually executing the build and evaluating the results (i.e. were there errors).
+I will be adding features that will allow Orasaurus to generate the build scripts in the proper order, configurable options, and automation for executing the build and evaluating the results (i.e. were there errors).